 Limited Enrollment Program

 Welding Technology is a limited enrollment program.
 Limited enrollment programs have unique admission requirements, policies, procedures, schedules and deadlines, which are subject to change.
-Interested applicants for any of our limited enrollment programs should contact Chris Gitthens at [email protected].
+Interested applicants for any of our limited enrollment programs should contact Russell Wahrman at [email protected].

 A student wishing to enroll in the Welding Technology curriculum must meet the following standards.